1) The Post Award Research Administrator is responsible for identifying and remediating deviations from established account management expectations.

 4) Strong computer skills including word processing, database management and spreadsheet skills.

 5) Interpret sponsor guidelines and regulations to ensure accurate response.

 6) Incumbents are expected to review Sponsor guidelines and process or manage awards in compliance with University and sponsor policies, and assist with other grant and contract activity; escalate issues accordingly within the office of University Research Administration.

-7) Customer service is a high priority of the office and civility and professionalism are required at all times.
+7) Customer service is a high priority of the office; maintain civility and professionalism at all times.

 8) Excellent verbal and written communication skills.

 1) Make decisions independently that will have downstream impacts on the management of sponsored projects.

 2) Manage detail-oriented workload, to organize and prioritize workload during high-pressure, high-volume workload periods and to manage stress.

 5) Interact by phone, email or in person with faculty and administrative staff at the University and occasionally with staff of federal government, non-federal sponsors, and other institutions and organizations.